Close

 Mattresses are a crucial component of a good night's sleep.
 The right mattress can provide proper support for your body and help reduce pressure points, while a bad one can cause discomfort, pain and even disrupt your sleep.
 A mattress that is too soft or too firm can lead to improper spinal alignment, causing discomfort and pain in the back, neck and shoulders.

-A bad mattress can also cause you to wake up frequently during the night, disrupting your sleep cycle and leaving you feeling groggy and tired in the morning.
+A bad mattress can also cause you to wake up frequently at night, disrupting your sleep cycle and leaving you groggy and tired in the morning.
 Inadequate support from a bad mattress can also lead to poor circulation, which can cause numbness and tingling in the limbs.
-It's important to invest in a quality mattress that provides the proper support and comfort for your individual needs in order to achieve optimal sleep quality and overall health.
+It's important to invest in a quality mattress that provides the proper support and comfort for your individual needs to achieve optimal sleep quality and overall health.

 2. Caffeine